 htmlFile <- file.path(dir, "lesson4.html")

-rstudioapi::viewer(htmlFile)We will use the same dataset for this practical than for the practical 2, i.e. the Barro Colorado Island (BCI) forest-plot inventory in Panama.
+rstudioapi::viewer(htmlFile)For this practical, we will use the same dataset we used for practical 2 and 3, i.e. the Barro Colorado Island (BCI) forest-plot inventory in Panama.
 Refer to the practical 2 for more details regarding this dataset.

 Let us first import the site-species matrix from BCI data.